 Daniel Abbott UX Portfolio

-UX Research, UX Design and User Testing by London based Designer Daniel Abbott.
+UX Research and UX Design by London based Designer Daniel Abbott.

 The user reads from left to right.
 Image first (using the arrows to scroll through views of the product), then copy.
 The hierarchy of elements enhance digestion of information.
 During development we introduced thumbnails for alternative views to increase engagement.